en fr de

 A newcomer in our class (Task 89)

-Learners welcome a newcomer from Poland in our class.
+Learners welcome a newcomer from Poland in their class.
 They learn how to describe classroom rules to the newcomer by using the imperative form of verbs (affirmative or negative form) and the appropriate nouns and adjectives.
 They practise their skills in comprehending a short text in Language A and producing meaning in Language B. The task plan consists of six steps, each containing three stages.
 Communicating classroom rules to a peer in another language is a common practice which can be taught in the classroom with steps 1-4, in the first part of the task plan.
 The second part (step 5) involves collaboration and creativity, as learners make their own posters for the school’s classrooms.
 In the final part (step 6) they reflect upon their multilingual experience, producing short texts which will be published on the school’s blog.

 View details